Henry Louis Gehrig

 Discussion of his Illness

-A recently published article in a medical journal suggests that perhaps Gehrig did not suffer from "Lou Gehrig's Disease" after all.
+An article in a medical journal in 2010 suggests that perhaps Gehrig did not suffer from "Lou Gehrig's Disease" after all.
 While it is impossible to perform a proper post-mortem analysis of the body (as it was cremated), some scientists now speculate that he suffered a form of progressive brain injury called Chronic Traumatic Encephalopathy.
 This would result from multiple concussions suffered when Gehrig played football in college, and also from being hit by baseballs.
 The symptoms of the disease mimic those of ALS, and the condition is mostly seen in pro football players, who suffer multiple concussions during their careers.

 - 6-time AL All-Star player (1933-1938)